-In addition to finding ways to improve the product, we employ formative studies to ensure there are no surprises once validation comes along.
+In addition to identifying design improvements, we employ formative studies to ensure there are no surprises once validation comes along.
 Formative testing is a catalyst for identifying usability issues and uncovering potential solutions.
-It allows your team to work out the kinks before conducting a validation test that will be reviewed by the FDA staff.
+It allows you to work out the kinks before conducting a validation test that will be reviewed by the FDA.

 Many manufacturers elect to skip formative testing for a variety of reasons.
 Some have confidence in their product’s ability to get through validation unscathed.
 Others are low on time or money, so they take the gamble based on resource limitations.
 It’s a simple matter of weighing the risks, but we always suggest doing formative work whenever possible.

 2. Combining user groups

 The FDA requires at least 15 participants per user group when completing a human factors validation study.
 In an effort to save time and resources, it’s tempting to combine users from similar fields into one user group.
 For example, a company might try to combine doctors and nurses into a single “healthcare provider” user group (rather than treating them separately).
 While there are times when this can be done, these exceptions are few and far between.

 Here’s the problem: intended use is not always the same across all users within the “healthcare provider” domain.

 Let’s say a company is creating a new patient multi-parameter monitoring system for use in a hospital.
 That